xJustinW/Home-Lab-DNS-Server/README.md

 <h1>Home Lab: Personal DNS Server</h1>
 In this lab, I am documenting the steps I take in order to install Adguard Home on a Raspberry Pi to create my own personal DNS Server.
-The DNS server's main role is to increase privacy and security for any device that is on my network.
+The DNS server's main role is to increase privacy and security for any device that is on my network that is browsing internet.
+I will be adding different filters like block lists, enabling various encryption settings and configuring upstream DNS servers for improved, faster queries.

 <h2>Why I Created My Own DNS Server</h2>
 Creating my own DNS server will allow me to control my network's domain name resolution process.
-To dive deeper, having my own DNS server grants me with the capabilities of privacy and security.
+To dive deeper, having my own DNS server grants me with the capabilities of introducing better privacy and security practices.
 There are even very small instances of performance boosts that can be observed.
 Some of the benefits of having my own DNS server are as follows:

 - AD Blocking
 - Reduced Risk of Malware/Phishing